Winter Spicy Curry Chicken with Cranberries

 1 medium rutabaga

 Juice and grated rind of half an orange and lemon

 1 1/4 pints chicken stock

 1 teaspoon of Cajun spice.

-Heat the oven to 400 degree
+Heat the oven to 400 degree or 6

 Rinse the chicken breast dab dry and cut into roughly 2 " pieces.
 Season the flour with lemon pepper and garlic salt then roll the chicken in the flour until all sides are covered.